Guide to Backpacking the Kalalau Trail: Permits, Packing, and Other Tips

 • No campfires, even if you see existing fire rings.
 Please stick to using a camp stove.

-• No drinking water—stream water should be treated before drinking.
+• No drinking water—stream water should be treated or filtered before drinking.

 • Freshwater access is at Kalalau Stream and at the waterfall at the far end of Kalalau Beach.
 The waterfall is nice to rinse off in.